Information for Young People

 Yes, Brave supports both expecting and parenting young people up to 25, provided you had your baby while a teenager.

-No, Brave can provide support to both young mums and dads.
+No, Brave can provide support to young parents of any gender.

 In fact, Brave is creating a new mentoring program for young dads.
 The program is based on the SEPT Program but will be tailored to specifically meet the needs of young dads.
 Eligibility and the way the program works are the same as the SEPT program right now but we will be speaking to the young dads during the program to help shape how it looks.